ga-curriculum/ejs/adding-a-show-route/README.md

 # ![EJS - Adding a Show Route](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to create a 'show' route in an Express application using EJS to display details of individual items from a data list.
+**Learning objective:** By the end of this lesson, students will be able to create a show route in an Express application using EJS to display details of individual items from a data list.

 ## Show route